WayFind Teacher Assessment

-Get the data you need to understand how well your teachers grasp critical 21st century teaching skills.
-Use prescription and included curriculum to assign the right PD to the right teachers.
+Get accurate and meaningful data to understand how well your teachers grasp 21st century teaching skills.
+Use prescription and included curriculum to assign the right professional development to the right teachers.
 Identify teachers who excel to share their best practices and teaching strategies.
-All aligned to ISTE NETS-T standards.
+All aligned to the ISTE Standards for Teachers.

 WayFind has gone through a rigorous beta testing, and third-party psychometric review to ensure the data is accurate, meaningful, and reliable.
-WayFind Teacher Assessment measures four levels of proficiency to the ISTE NETS-T 2008 overall, and for each of the five strands:
+WayFind Teacher Assessment measures four levels of proficiency to the ISTE Standards for Teachers 2008 overall, and for each of the five strands:

 - Facilitate and Inspire Student Learning and Creativity